-Moreover, once we have been a reporting company subject to the reporting requirements of Section 13 or Section 15(d) of the Exchange Act for 90 days and assuming the availability of certain public information about us, (i) non-affiliates who have beneficially owned our common stock for at least six months may rely on Rule 144 to sell their shares of common stock, and (ii) our directors, executive officers, and other affiliates who have beneficially owned our common stock for at least six months, including certain of the shares of Class A common stock covered by our Prospectus, will be entitled to sell their shares of our Class A common stock subject to volume limitations under Rule 144 and various vesting agreements.
+Moreover, assuming the availability of certain public information about us, (i) non-affiliates who have beneficially owned our common stock for at least six months may rely on Rule 144 to sell their shares of common stock, and (ii) our directors, executive officers, and other affiliates who have beneficially owned our common stock for at least six months will be entitled to sell their shares of our Class A common stock subject to volume and other limitations under Rule 144 and various vesting agreements.

 In addition, we filed a registration statement to register all shares subject to options and RSUs outstanding or reserved for future issuance under our equity compensation plans.
-As of September 30, 2021, we had 23,613,293 options outstanding that, if fully exercised, would result in the issuance of shares of Class A common stock, as well as 1,231,873 shares of Class A common stock subject to RSU awards.
+As of March 31, 2022, we had 18,076,050 options outstanding that, if fully exercised, would result in the issuance of shares of Class A common stock, as well as 4,090,669 shares of Class A common stock subject to RSU awards.